xantari/PinCab.Configurator/readme.md

 # Notes
 1. Compilation is done using Any CPU, with the Prefer 32-bit flag as it links itself to the 32-bit version of VPinMame for DMD preview
+2. As of 2/22/2021 I won't be publishing any databases.
+At some point I'll create a small editor form so users can create their own databases, but for now I'm pulling the databases I use to keep my pincab updated.
+The rationale behind this decision is that some site owners do not want their sites indexed like this.
+So I refer you to the Dux Retro spreadsheet or google/bing instead.